 Note: The height of the towball on the towing vehicle, when laden, is also critical.
+To comply with UNECE regulation R55 the towing vehicle tow ball should be between 350mm and 420mm from the ground.

 ⚠ WARNING: Do not lift the coupling head by hand when hitching the caravan to the car.
 Always raise and lower the coupling head by winding the handle on the jockey wheel up and down.